JSB2010/Eli-Barkin-Be-Mitzvah-Website/email-deliverability-toolkit.md

-# Email Deliverability Toolkit for Eli's Bar Mitzvah Website
+# Email Deliverability Toolkit for Eli's Be Mitzvah Website

-This toolkit provides comprehensive solutions for ensuring emails from Eli's Bar Mitzvah website reach your guests' inboxes rather than spam folders.
+This toolkit provides comprehensive solutions for ensuring emails from Eli's Be Mitzvah website reach your guests' inboxes rather than spam folders.

 ## Table of Contents
 1. [Overview](#overview)